All Posts By:

 Belle Tips

 • Be sure to wash, wash, and wash your cilantro.
-You should wash everything that comes into your house from the ground.
+It would be best to wash everything that comes into your house from the ground.
 Do not depend on the producers to wash these items.
 They come from the ground and almost always have a ton of dirt on the leaves.
-I wash by soaking produce in white vinegar to kill larvae and germs while I get everything out to prep.
+I wash by soaking produce in white vinegar to kill larvae and germs while I prep all the other ingredients.

 • I’ve seen other Green Sofrito recipes that include leeks and radishes.
-Add what you wish, but the stars of the show here are cilantro and Aji dulces.
+Add what you wish, but the show’s stars here are cilantro and Aji dulces.

-• For aesthetics’ sake, I only use yellow or orange sweet peppers.
-Red sweet peppers mixed with the green cilantro and bell peppers makes a muddy color flavor base (which still tastes delicious!
-Just doesn’t photograph as well).
+• For aesthetics’ sake, I only use yellow or orange sweet peppers in this recipe.
+Red sweet peppers mixed with green cilantro and bell peppers make a muddy-colored flavor base (which still tastes delicious!
+It just doesn’t photograph as well).
 You can make a red sofrito using red peppers and tomatoes as a base.

 • Did you make sofrito for my Slow Cooker Sancocho recipe or my Small Batch Sancocho and still have plenty left over and don’t know what to do with it?
 Neyssa over at Latina Mom Meals has already collected a ton of recipes to use sofrito.
 Check out these recipes at Janes Kitchen Miracles and Nutrition Dork for inspiration on using leftover sofrito.